Frederico Pedreira

 Frederico Pedreira (born 1983) is a Portuguese writer.
 He studied in Portugal and the UK, where he pursued a master’s degree at Royal Holloway, University of London.
 He completed a PhD in literary theory at the University of Lisbon; the book based on his dissertation won the 2016 INCM/Vasco Graça Moura Prize for best essay in the humanities.
 Pedreira has worked in a range of professions, e.g. journalist, translator and bookseller.
-He has also lived in other European countries such as Italy and France.
+He has also lived in Italy and France.

 As a writer, he has published around 10 books, including six collections of poetry, two novels, a book of short stories and a collection of essays.
 In 2021, he won the EU Prize for Literature for his book A LIÇÃO DO SONÂMBULO (The Sleepwalker Lesson).
 As a translator, he has translated the works of Yeats, Louise Glück, GK Chesterton, Orwell, and novels by Dickens, Swift, H. G. Wells, Hardy, John Banville and Virginia Woolf.